 Mining California: An Ecological History

+On Wednesday, July 16, 2014, the Center hosted Temple University Professor Andrew C. Isenberg, a historian of the American environment, for Mining California.
+Isenberg addressed the burden the Gold Rush-era industrialization placed on California’s and Sacramento’s environment.
 The systematic exploitation of the Golden State’s natural resources through logging, ranching, farming, mining, and urbanization caused it to industrialize rapidly beginning in the 1850s.
 However, California’s environment was never submissive, indeed nature proved capricious and maddening to those engaged in turning it into wealth.
 In attempting to harness nature for their own economic advantage, early Californians often found their actions working against them.
 Most notably, the wealth uncovered by hydraulic mining came at the price of polluted streams, hindered river navigation, ruined farmlands, killed wildlife, poisoned water supplies, and despoiled mountain scenery.
-Mining California features Temple University Professor Andrew C. Isenberg, a historian of the American environment, who will address the burden this industrialization placed on California’s and Sacramento’s environment.
+Fifty people attended the ticketed event.

-Mining California is made possible by the Historic Old Sacramento Foundation.
+Mining California was made possible by the Historic Old Sacramento Foundation.

 Devoted to the Union: Sacramento and the Civil War